Juan Agudelo

 Juan Sebastián Agudelo (born November 23, 1992) is a former professional soccer player who played as a striker.
 Born in Colombia, he played for the United States national team.

 After moving from Colombia to New Jersey at an early age Agudelo began his career with the New York Red Bulls and made his Major League Soccer debut in October 2010.
 After scoring six goals in 2011 he was traded to Chivas USA in May 2012.
 Agudelo spent a year in California before he was traded to the New England Revolution in May 2013.
 He joined English side Stoke City in January 2014 but a failure to gain a UK work permit saw him loaned out to Dutch side FC Utrecht.

 Internationally, Agudelo has represented the United States youth program at the Under-17, Under-20, and Under-23 levels.
 He made his debut for the senior national team against South Africa on November 17, 2010, scoring the only goal of the match.

-Agudelo is retiring at the conclusion of the 2025 USL season.